iam-avinash-jagtap/Automated-2-Tier-Application-Deployment-Using-Jenkins-and-Docker/readme.md

 ### The automation of your setup is successful.

 ## Note:-
+- Open the production server and check:
+- The workspace directory — your project files will be there.

-Using Docker commands, you can:
+- Using Docker commands, you can:

 1. Check running containers.